MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Manipulating-Items-Directly.md

 When typing a registry path, be sure to include the colon (`:`) in the PowerShell drive names, `HKLM:` and `HKCU:`.
 Without the colon, PowerShell doesn't recognize the drive name in the path.

-## Why Registry Values aren't Items
+## Why registry values aren't items

 When you use the `Get-ChildItem` cmdlet to find the items in a registry key, you will never see actual registry entries or their values.